Click on the relevant service tab to filter the FAQ’s

-Why do you medically screen all our Clinical Pilates clients?
+Why do you medically screen all our Clinical Exercise clients?

 - We screen all our clients so we can offer you the best possible service and outcomes.

-- A lot of injuries and medical conditions require special consideration when performing Pilates.
+- A lot of injuries and medical conditions require special consideration when performing exercise.

 - Our physiotherapists are trained to identify and mange these conditions but the first step in doing this is to understand more about you.

 - In certain circumstance we require an in rooms assessment to properly assess you.
 Occasionally group classes are not appropriate and this can be identified by the medically screening or an in rooms assessment.
 These clients are usually better suited to one-on-one Clinical Pilates Sessions.